Amir-Mano/R_Course_2024/final_project/README.md

-In order to have meaningful exploration, I first divided the instruments to groups (6 in total). created 3 graphs, were saved to "exploratory_plotting.pdf"
+In order to have meaningful exploration, I first divided the instruments to groups (6 in total). created 3 graphs, were saved to "exploratory_plotting.pdf" From the plots, seems that (1) there are much more Wind players than other groups;
+(2) Strings starts playing earlier, while Wind are more diverse in their AoO.
+(3) The data suggests that the earlier one starts playing the more weekly practice he will be making.

 **A.3:**